Who is Satan?

 In Matthew 4:1-11 and Luke 4:1-13 it is Satan who tempts Jesus during his time in the wilderness, with the hope of turning Christ against God.

 Satan is also one of the main figures in the book of Revelations.
 He plays the central role in the battle between good and evil.
+He is the leader of the evil forces.
+However we know that Satan is ultimately defeated and cast into the lake of fire, marking his final judgment.

 But who is Satan?
 Satan is a fallen angel.

-(Luke 10:18 ESV) And he said to them, “I saw Satan fall like lightning from heaven.”
+And he said to them, “I saw Satan fall like lightning from heaven.”
+(Luke 10:18 ESV)

 Before his fall, Satan was a powerful and exalted being in heaven.
 The Bible suggests that he was an anointed guardian cherub, full of wisdom and beauty, and had access to God’s presence.